Actively Recruiting

 You may qualify if you...

-- Documented initial biopsy-proven diagnosis of celiac disease or, if no biopsy, TG2-IgA > 10 x upper limit of normal at diagnosis at least 12 months prior
+• Documented initial biopsy-proven diagnosis of celiac disease or, if no biopsy documentation, TG2-IgA > 10 x upper limit of normal at diagnosis at least 12 months prior

-- Adherence to a gluten-free diet for at least 12 months prior
+• Adherence to a gluten-free diet for at least 12 months prior to study start

-- Human leukocyte antigen DQ typing compatible with celiac disease
+• Human leukocyte antigen DQ (HLA-DQ) typing compatible with celiac disease

 You will not qualify if you...

-- Presence of hypo- or hyperthyroidism unless well controlled for the previous 3 months
+• Presence of hypo- or hyperthyroidism unless well-controlled during the previous 3 months

-- Confirmed refractory celiac disease type I or II, except type I without signs of T cell monoclonality or atypical T cells, no severe symptoms, and no prior immunosuppressant treatment
+• Confirmed refractory celiac disease type I or II, except some RCDI cases without severe symptoms or prior immunosuppressant treatment

-- Other intestinal diseases such as Crohn's, ulcerative colitis, severe IBS, microscopic colitis, SIBO, exocrine pancreatic insufficiency, or other active intestinal diseases interfering with symptom assessment
+• Other intestinal diseases such as Crohn's disease, ulcerative colitis, severe irritable bowel syndrome, microscopic colitis, SIBO, exocrine pancreatic insufficiency, and other active intestinal conditions

 AI-Screening